Miner Wars

 The start of a new round begins instantly after the end of the previous one.

 Each round is assigned a multiplier, depending on how many blocks are mined simultaneously.
 The multiplier boosts your rewards accordingly and can increase them by up to x256.
+The range of available multipliers depends on the League in which the round is played:

 Rounds are played with multipliers x1, x2, x4, x8, x16, x32, x64, x128, and x256.
 The average coefficient for the multiplier is x2 (this value can be changed).
-So, the approximate sum of all multipliers per cycle will be 2 times more than the number of rounds.
+So, the approximate sum of all multipliers per Cycle will be 2 times more than the number of rounds.

 Multipliers are applied both in Clan competitions and in personal battles.